|A new cafe opens on Jerusalem's Hagai Street [Image Source]|

 celebrated Purim earlier this year [Image Source: Ynet]

-We think there is and have plenty of anecdotes to back that up.
+We think it is.
+And we have plenty of anecdotal evidence to back that up.

 Here, from today's Israel National News, is an instance that describes how an informal group of Israeli Jewish youngsters, living in Jerusalem's Old City -